HellowWorldMirth/CCNA-Project/Advance Static Routing.md

 ### Skills Learned

+- Understand the Concept of Static Routing.
+- Configure and Apply Static Routing in Network Design or Diagram.
+- Troubleshoot Static Route Configuration.

 ### Tools Used
 - I use VMware Workstation to run EVE-NG as an emulator for constructing and testing a Cisco lab environment.